 - Medications (as a side-effect)

 Excessive drinking can be fatal if left untreated, resulting in complications such as those listed in the first section of this guide.
-Always call your vet if you feel even a little concerned; they will be able to offer advice before you bring your dog in.
+Always call your vet if you feel even a little concerned; they can offer advice before you bring your dog in.

 Why is my dog gulping water?